embvm/embvm-core/docs/development/developer_guide.md

 Validation code increases program size and reduces performance, so it's important to judge the reliability of the source accurately.
 To make your program robust, you should validate every input from unreliable data sources.

-Every data source (file, database, web serice, etc.) controlled exclusively by your team should be considered reliable.
+Every data source (file, database, web service, etc.) controlled exclusively by your team should be considered reliable.
 With some exceptions, data sources shared with other groups can't be considered reliable, since you don't have full control over them.
 This is especially true of an external system whose interface is non-standard, poorly documented, or error prone.

 You should always validate data in just one place: the point where your program obtains the data.
 By checking the values at this boundary, you can stop invalid data from entering your program.
 With validated input data, there's no need to add checks anywhere else.